 For network users, the map proves the real-world coverage that Hotspots provide.
 This is like looking at the Verizon or T-Mobile map when evaluating phone plans, but for business users.
 This real world evidence at the scale and resolution offered by our map gives prospective network users the information they need to make decisions about their deployments.
 As an example, this map is what someone like Lime scooters would look to before they sign a contract.

 In short, a robust map means high priced customers, which means adoption, which means the network grows and the token value increases.

 No, coverage mapping is entirely voluntary.
-In order to participate in mapping, you will need to spend Data Credits to pay for the data transfer that your mapper uses.
-To get you started, new Helium Console accounts are funded with 250 DC.
-Beyond that, HNT can be converted to DC to fund device data transfer or DC can be purchased directly through Console.
+To participate in mapping, you will need to spend Data Credits to pay for the data transfer that your mapper uses.
+HNT can be converted to DC to fund device data transfer or DC can be purchased directly through the Data Credit.

-Mapping does not make a hotspot earn more HNT through Proof of Coverage.
-The real value is to prove the network, drive adoption, and increase the purchase of data credits by commercial users.
+Mapping does not make a Hotspot earn more IOT through Proof of Coverage.
+The real value is to prove the network, drive adoption, and increase the purchase of Data Credits by commercial users.

 - Learn RF data analytics in an interactive way.

 How can I use Mappers for my own sensor deployments?

 Take a mapping device to the area where you want to deploy sensors and watch to see if it is picked up by a Hotspot in the hex where you want to deploy a sensor.
 If it’s picked up by only one Hotspot, decide if you want to deploy an additional Hotspot in that area for sensor connection redundancy.
 Look at existing mapped areas for confirmation that your sensors can be deployed in that area and how many Hotspot can pick them up.
 It only takes one Hotspot to receive and transmit data through the internet, but the redundancy offered by the Helium Network helps to ensure that your data is received.